Boeing tops Airbus jet deliveries by $15B in 2016

 But Boeing built more airplanes last year, especially the higher-value large jets.

-Airbus data released Wednesday reveal that the European jetmaker booked a sale for 98 airplanes to Iran in December, which allowed it to outsell Boeing for the year by 63 airplanes.
+Airbus data released Wednesday reveal that the European jet maker booked a sale for 98 airplanes to Iran in December, which allowed it to outsell Boeing for the year by 63 airplanes.

-In production, Airbus struggled with delays especially in the first half of 2016, but in a late push managed to deliver a record number of airplanes for the month of December and just beat its target for the year with 688 jets delivered.
+In production, Airbus struggled with delays especially in the first half of 2016.
+But in a late push, it managed to deliver a record number of airplanes in December and just beat its target for the year, with 688 jets delivered.

 Most Read Stories